Interview Debrief Prompts: Pull a Drill Plan From Every Round

 10. Hiring-manager match analysis

-Below is what I know about my HM: {paste bio / LinkedIn / conversation}.
-After meeting them, here is what I noticed: {paste notes}.
+Below is what I know about my hiring manager: [paste bio / LinkedIn / conversation notes].
+After meeting them, here is what I noticed: [paste notes].
 Help me identify what they value, what concerns I might trigger, and how to address those concerns in the final round.

 11. Promotion-interview debrief

-I just did a promotion panel for {senior → staff or equivalent}.
-Help me debrief: did I show staff-level scope, cross-team influence, written artifacts, strategic thinking?
+I just did a promotion panel for [current level → target level, e.g. senior → staff].
+Help me debrief: did I show staff-level scope, cross-team influence, written artifacts, and strategic thinking?
 Score each on 1-5 with what was missing.

 Common mistakes

-• Skipping the debrief entirely, then repeating the same hesitation in the next round
+• Skipping the debrief, then repeating the same hesitation in the next round

 • Only debriefing what went well — the failure modes are where the lift lives

-• No drill plan tied to the weaknesses, so the next interview is the same gamble
+• No drill plan tied to the weakness, so the next interview is the same gamble

 • Treating one bad round as a referendum on your career instead of a single data point

-• No pattern detection across 4+ interviews — you can’t tell if it’s nerves or a real gap
+• No pattern detection across 4+ interviews, so you can’t tell nerves from a real gap

-• Confusing “I was nervous” with “I genuinely don’t know this” and drilling the wrong thing
+• Confusing “I was nervous” with “I genuinely don’t know this” and drilling the wrong one

 Tags: #Prompt #Job search #Interview